W427697/Discord-/docs/essentials/controls.md

 <Callout variant="info" icon="💡">

-Numeric data types will default to a <code>number</code> control unless additional configuration is provided.
+Numeric data types will default to a `number` control unless additional configuration is provided.

 </Callout>